Elizeu Zaleski dos Santos: Ultimate Fighting Championship

 Zaleski was scheduled to face Mounir Lazzez on April 16, 2022, at UFC on ESPN 34.
 However, Zaleski dos Santos withdrew the week of the fight for personal reasons and was replaced by Ange Loosa.

 On September 22, 2022, it was announced that USADA suspended Zaleski for 1 year after testing positive for ostarine in an out-of-competition test on March 14, 2022.
 Zaleski and his team contended that the test was due to a contaminated supplement.
 He is eligible to return on March 14, 2023.

 Zaleski faced Abubakar Nurmagomedov June 3, 2023, at UFC on ESPN 46.
 He won the fight through a split decision.

 Zaleski faced Rinat Fakhretdinov on November 4, 2023, at UFC Fight Night 231.
 The bout ended in a majority draw.

 Zaleski faced Randy Brown on June 1, 2024, at UFC 302.
 He lost the fight by unanimous decision.

 Zaleski was scheduled to face Nicolas Dalby in a rematch on November 9, 2024 at UFC Fight Night 247.
 However, Dalby withdrew from the fight for unknown reasons and was replaced by promotional newcomer Zach Scroggin.
 At the weigh-ins, Scroggin weighed in at 174 pounds, three pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Scroggins was fined a percentage of his purse, which went to Zaleski.
 Zaleski won the fight by technical knockout early in the first round.

 Zaleski faced Chidi Njokuani on March 15, 2025, at UFC Fight Night 254.
 At the weigh-ins, Njokuani weighed in at 172.5 pounds, one and a quarter pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Njokuani was fined 20 percent of his purse which went to Zaleski dos Santos.
 Zaleski lost the fight by technical knockout via a knee and elbows in the second round.

 Zaleski faced Neil Magny on August 2, 2025 at UFC on ESPN 71.
 Zaleski lost the fight by technical knockout at the end of the second round.

+On December 22, 2025, it was reported that Zaleski was released by the UFC.